Am deschis grupe noi Abheda Yoga Tradițională în

 Once in the valley, the passerby reveals in front of his eyes an Edenic landscape, and if the sun bathes the snowy peaks and the multicolored valley, the sensations are indescribable, strongly amplified by the strong and unnaturally clean air of the heights.

-The blue stone valleys of the mountains, border on one side and the other gardens and terraces cultivated with fruit trees and barley, along with smooth pastures, where flocks of animals bred for wool, milk and their meat graze.
+The bluestone valleys of the mountains border on both sides gardens and terraces cultivated with fruit trees and barley, others of smooth pastures, where flocks of animals raised for wool, milk and meat graze.
 Because in the Hunza valley it rarely rains, the locals have developed in time an ingenious irrigation system through which the crystal clear water coming from the periodic melting of the glaciers drains to their gardens, pastures and dwellings.
 The original aqueduct system has a total length of over 80 km and takes over, for the most part, the water leaked from the Ultar glacier, located at a height of 7,788 meters, in Mount Rakaposhi.
 The aqueduct, made of wood, is anchored in the rock with long steel spikes.

-The inaccessibility of the valley combined with the extremely rugged relief led to centuries of isolation from any influence coming from the outside.
+The inaccessibility of the valley combined with the extremely rugged relief has led to centuries of isolation from any outside influence.
 For example, not earlier than the 50s of the last century, hunza inhabitants had not seen even a single Jeep or plane in flight, despite the fact that the Pakistani army had already arranged an airport in Gilgit, just 70 km away from Hunza.

 Historical sources tell US that the Hunzakutii, as the natives are called, enjoyed a reputation as turbulent and aggressive pastors.
 However, just 10 years before the British arrived in the area, people had signed a treaty of friendship and non-aggression with the communities they were bordering.
 It was quite difficult for them, considering that for hundreds of years they had been mainly engaged in robbing Chinese caravans that crossed the mountain passes that connect Tibet to Kashmir.
 According to local folklore, the peace treaty and good neighbourliness was signed only after the thum’s son’s frequent insistence on him.
 The junior had become so horrified by the tortures and murders committed by his parent that he eventually convinced him to give up the official banditry and spare his neighbors.